 Statistics New Zealand’s Time Use Surveys have recorded a much smaller gender gap, though this may be because the definition of reading is broader.
 In 1998/99 men spent 23 minutes each day reading and women spent 25 minutes.
 By 2009/10 habits had diverged a little – women spent 29 minutes each day reading and men 23 minutes.

-A 2013 study by University of Otago researchers using data from the Dunedin Multidisciplinary Health and Development Study found that children who watched television for hours each day were more likely to have criminal convictions than those who did not.
-The risk of having a conviction by early adulthood increased about 30% with every hour children watched television each night.
-While other factors also contribute to criminal behaviour the researchers said reducing television watching could help reduce antisocial behaviour in later life.
+A 2013 study by University of Otago researchers using data from the Dunedin Multidisciplinary Health and Development Study found an association between television viewing during childhood and adult criminality.
+The risk of having a conviction by early adulthood increased by about 30% for each hour of television a child watched on an average weeknight.
+While other factors also contributed to criminal behaviour, the researchers said that restricting exposure to television could help reduce antisocial behaviour in later life.

 Radio broadcasts started in the 1920s and coverage was almost nationwide by the end of the decade.
 At first listeners were treated to exclusively musical broadcasts, but these were soon joined by news bulletins, weather reports and sports coverage.